What’s ahead can make you rich.

-We won’t get into it this morning, but obviously the stocks you buy are quite important to your overall financial health.
+We won’t get into it right now, but obviously the stocks you buy are quite important to your overall financial health.

 The other variable – the one most folks don’t pay nearly enough attention to – is how much of a stock to buy.

 For most folks, if they like a stock, they’ll buy a lot.
 If they’re a bit skeptical or nervous about its potential, they’ll buy fewer shares.

 It’s vital your portfolio is balanced properly.

 When in doubt, buy a small amount.

 Once we know what stock we want, how much of it we want and who will make the order, most folks will tell you it’s time to enter the trade.

 Remember, we don’t buy a stock to hold it forever.
 Eventually, we plan to sell it and cash in our gains.

 But few folks bother to think about their selling strategy – step four – until after they’ve bought the stock.

 It’s silly.
 It’s like burying your money in the ground and never pondering how you’ll get it back out.